Are you kids constantly being fussy with food? Here’s a quick guide on how to help stop them.

 One of the biggest battles, when you have children, is getting them to eat all their food.
 Often, meal times can be a battle with them being picky about what they eat or how they eat it.
 Some kids don’t like their food touching.
 Others don’t like if their food is laid out a certain way on their plate, which can be a total nightmare for parents.

-This kind of behavior can make you not want to take your little ones out to eat at restaurants, and can make the entire process of having a simple dinner a battle every single day.
+This kind of behavior can make you not want to take your little ones out to eat at a Mexican restaurant or at your other favorite places, and can make the entire process of having a simple dinner a battle every single day.
 If you want to try and stop your kids from being fussy with food, there are a few things you can try that might make them a little better.
 Here are 3 parent-friendly tips to help stop your kids from being fussy with food.

 #1 Teach them about food from a young age